Learn about regenerative farming and ceramics in Aiguafreda, Spain

 Cultural exchange and learning opportunities

-The projet is still in its early days, which means Workawayers will be helping shape our place, community and story.
-We’re a small group for now (me and my husband, we are from Argentina and have lived in US, UK and Spain, plus friends who come and go, staying for a few days at a time) and we love sharing meals, stories, and ideas around the table.
+The project is still in its early days, which means Workawayers will be helping shape our place, community and story.
+We’re a small group for now (a couple originally from Argentina who have lived in US, UK and Spain, plus friends who come and go, staying for a few days at a time) and we love sharing meals, stories, and ideas around the table.

 We have travelled the world, and love meeting people along the way.
-We enjoy the cultural exchange that brings meeting people from all over and different walks of life who bring their own knowledge, quirks, questions and crazy ideas.
+We enjoy the cultural exchange that brings meeting folks from all over and different walks of life, who are eager to share their own knowledge, quirks, questions and crazy ideas.

 Cultural exchange is the heart of what we’re doing here, and we want the experience to feel like participating in a home and community and not a workplace.
 Depending on the season, we might forage mushrooms, explore local markets, cook communal meals, or welcome visiting ceramic artists to hang out, talk, and exchange perspectives.